MOHSINMIR29/Actiongame/README.md

-This is a simple action game that i have created using html , css and js.
+This is a simple action game which i have created using html , css and js.